 Similar to the personal auto policy, there are several factors that impact a policy’s premium.
 A few of the items they may consider are:

-Selecting a Commercial Auto policy requires carefully selecting the appropriate coverage parts, determine which symbols apply to your business needs and carefully reviewing the policy terms and conditions.
-Altogether, a time consuming and tedious task.
+Selecting a Commercial Auto policy requires carefully selecting the appropriate coverage parts, determining which symbols apply to your business needs and carefully reviewing the policy terms and conditions.
+Altogether, a time-consuming and tedious task.
 As an Independent Insurance Agency experienced in writing Commercial Auto Lines policy, our agents can quote your policy comparing multiple insurers and provide guidance on appropriate coverage levels for your business!